marionettejs/backbone.radio/README.md

 _.extend(myObj, Backbone.Radio.Requests);
 ```

 Requests share more similarities to Commands than they do Events.
-They are semantic, by which I mean that an intent is conveyed when making a
+They are semantic, by which I mean that there is an intention when making a
 request.
 Of course, the intent here is that you are asking for information to be returned.
 Just like Commands, requests have a one-to-one system;
 you can't have multiple 'listeners' to the triggerer.